kendavidn/GoContactR/README.md

 This repo contains the code for GoContactR, an R-shiny application built to allow contact tracing teams to generate automated reports that summarize contact follow-up data.

-Find a sample live app here.
+Find a sample live app [HERE](https://gocontactr.shinyapps.io/sample/).

 The application has been built to work with two primary data sources: data from KoboCollect-exported csv files, and data from a Go.Data instance (by direct API connection).